-The Division of Special Education/Early Intervention Services (DSE/EIS) utilized a Rate Ratio to compare the district-level suspension/expulsion rates for children with disabilities from each racial/ethnic group to the suspension/expulsion rate for all children without disabilities in that same district.
-The Rate Ratio is an acceptable method for determining significant discrepancy and is explained in detail on pages 70-71 of the Data Accountability Center document entitled Measuring Significant Discrepancy: an Indicator B4 Technical Assistance Guide, dated March 16, 2012.
+The Maryland State Department of Education, Division of Early Intervention/Special Education Services (DEI/SES) utilized a Rate Ratio to compare the district-level suspension/expulsion rates for children with disabilities from each racial/ethnic group to the suspension/expulsion rate for all children without disabilities in that same district.
+The Rate Ratio is an acceptable method for determining significant discrepancy and is explained in detail on pages 68-69 of the Data Accountability Center document entitled Measuring Significant Discrepancy: an Indicator B4 Technical Assistance Guide, dated March 16, 2012.

 If the Rate Ratio is greater than 2.0, the local school system is considered to be significantly discrepant.
-Calculation for the Rate Ratio is the local school system (LSS) suspension/expulsion rate for children with disabilities divided by the local school system suspension expulsion rate for children without disabilities.
+Calculation of the Rate Ratio is the local school system (LSS) suspension/expulsion rate for children with disabilities divided by the local school system suspension expulsion rate for children without disabilities.

-In addition to meeting the Rate Ratio of 2.0 or above, the local school systems must meet the criteria for the minimum "n" size.
-The minimum "n" size for all LSSs is 30 students with disabilities in a particular race/ethnic group suspended or expelled for greater than 10 school days in a school year.
-Significant discrepancy calculations were made for local school systems that had at least 30 children with disabilities in a particular race/ethnic group suspended for greater than ten days.
+In addition to meeting the Rate Ratio of 2.0 or above, the local school systems must meet the criteria for the minimum n-size.
+Beginning in FFY 2017, the minimum n-size has changed to 5 instead of 30, which was used in FFY 2016.
+This change was made as a result of stakeholder concerns about the previous n-size.
+Significant discrepancy calculations were made for local school systems that had at least 5 children with disabilities in a particular race/ethnic group suspended for greater than ten days.

-MSDE's analysis of the data demonstrated that three (3) LSSs were identified as having a significant discrepancy, in a particular race/ethnic group suspended or expelled for greater than 10 days in a school year.
-Fourteen (14) LSSs of the 25 LSSs were excluded because they did not meet the State-established minimum "n" size requiredment of 30 students.
+The MSDE, DEI/SES's analysis of the data demonstrated nine (9) of the 25 LSSs were identified as having a significant discrepancy, in a particular race/ethnic group suspended or expelled for greater than 10 days in a school year.
+Eleven LSSs were excluded because they did not meet the State-established minimum n-size.